The Clear Edge

 Time investment: 15 minutes to calculate the total cost, including hidden costs.

-Criterion 6 - Leverage (Does This Solve Multiple Problems?)
+Criterion 6 – Leverage: Does This Solution Solve Multiple Business Problems?

 The question: Does this intervention create compounding benefits beyond the primary problem?